KevinTheMix/CheatSheets/Git.md

 * **Merging** = combines changes from a given branch (usually a feature branch) into the current branch (usually the main/master branch)
   * If there are any conflicts, the operation is put on hold until the user has manually resolved all of them
   * This creates a **Merge Commit** with joined development histories, ie a commit with two parents (the previous commit on current & latest commit on imported branch)
+  * **Fast-Forward Merge** = avoids creating a merge commit for those case where the feature branch is simply ahead from the current branch (current branch is an ancestor of feature branch), this is the default
 * **Origin** = default name (and alias for a URL) given to remote repository from which a local repo was cloned (and will eventually be pushed)
   * Multiple other remotes can be added to a same (local) repo, each with a different name (eg `upstream`, `github`, `bitbucket`)
 * **Pull Request** = on collaborative platforms (eg GitHub, Azure DevOps), a formal proposal to merge changes into a codebase